DFE-Digital/bat-design-history/app/posts/manage-school-placements/2024-02-23-beta-location-analysis-phase-3.md

 | Ofsted rating | Yes | Yes |
 | Religious character | Yes | Yes |

-## Tyneside based providers expanded network
+## Tyneside-based providers expanded network

-6 of the providers located in Tyneside are also operating in Northumberland and Durham. ​
+6 of the providers in Tyneside also operate in Northumberland and Durham. ​

 Both have similar characteristics, although Northumberland has a better distribution of rural-urban classification.